chenaciousD/website/content/projects/Clocktower/index.md

 {{< figure src="CLK-Front.jpg" title="Loft view" >}}

 ### Collaboration
 During COVID, I collaborated with [Hesselbrand](https://hesselbrand.com/) to renovate my loft.
-Because the architect was based in London and Oslo, we used several techniques including 3D scans and models to communicate the design intent.
+Because the architect was based in London and Oslo, we used several techniques including 3D scans from Matterpot and Rhino models to communicate the design intent.
 As part of the Hesselbrand team, I led the permitting and execution of this project.
+All photos shot by Adam Rouse.

 ### Context
 The Clocktower Building, located in the South Beach neighbourhood of San Francisco, is one of the city's iconic landmarks.
 Originally a factory and office, the building was converted into live-work lofts in the 1990s by the American architect David Baker.
 The transformation was ahead of its time, and the Clocktower Building stands as a pioneering example of live-work lofts in San Francisco, signifying a lifestyle that became synonymous with the start-up culture that would define the Bay Area in the years to come.
 Three decades on, amidst the backdrop of technological shifts and the Pandemic, Hesselbrand, was commissioned to offer a European perspective on the American loft in an attempt to rethink the balance between living and working, together and apart.